 The Corte Nuova (New Court) was added between the 15th and the early 16th centuries.
 It underwent several renovations and expansions by various architects.
 It housed the private apartments of the Duke of Mantova.
 Here you’ll find the galleries of the family’s art collections, courtyard and gardens.

-The Domus Nova palace was added in the second half of the 15th century, and the Basilica palatina di Santa Barbara (Church of St. Barbara) was added during the 16th century.
+The Domus Nova palace was added in the second half of the 15th century, and the Basilica Palatina di Santa Barbara (Church of St. Barbara) was added during the 16th century.
 Worth checking out is the 16th-century Sala dello Zodiaco ceiling by Lorenzo Costa the Younger and the Sala di Troia (Trojan Room) in the Corte Nuova painted by Giulio Romano between 1536 and 1539.

 Castel San Giorgio

-The Castel San Girogio originated as a medieval fortress.
+The Castel San Giorgio originated as a medieval fortress.
 It was then converted into a residence by Ludovico I Gonzaga in the 15th century.
 The castle is part of the Palazzo Ducale complex and was built on an old church’s remains.
-The castle features four corner towers and a massive moat with draw bridges that surrounds the outer walls.
+The castle features four corner towers and a massive moat with draw bridges that surround the outer walls.
 All the Renaissance details are reminiscent of Florence.